Want to do this holiday Guided?

 - Ascent: 350 Metres Approx.

-A fabulous start to the day taking you from Conil along dramatic cliff-top tracks above the Fuente de Gallo beach and the cove of Aciete.
-Twisting your way through pines you will pass the tiny fishing port of Conil before climbing past the Cape and light-house of Roche.
+You start the day from Conil, riding along dramatic cliff-top tracks above Fuente de Gallo Beach and the nearby Aceite Cove.
+Twisting your way through pines you will pass the tiny fishing port of Conil, before climbing past Cape Roche and its lighthouse.
 The riding is stunning with fabulous views and opportunities to walk down footpaths to secluded beaches.

 The end of today´s route takes you beachside along a spit of land to the island of the Ancient in city of Cadiz, surrounded by the Atlantic ocean.
 A circumnavigation of the island on cycle paths is a great way to explore, passing the golden domed cathedral and the Castillo de San Sebastian at Caleta beach before meandering through narrow lanes to find your hotel.
 Cadiz is a wonderful place to explore in the evening with a fabulous food and flamenco scene.